On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Dynamics of Mixed-difficulty RL

 \section{Learning Dynamics of Mixed-difficulty RL}

-In practice, RL datasets typically contain instances of mixed complexity, either due to data collection or explicit curriculum strategies~\citep{zeng2025simplerl,parashar2025curriculum,chen2025self}, which can fundamentally alter optimization dynamics.
-Motivated by this potential, we study policy-gradient training under \emph{mixed-difficulty} distributions and show that large difficulty gaps lead to grokking-like phase transitions, whereas smoother mixtures yield a relay effect that carries progress from easier to harder horizons.
+In practice, RL datasets typically contain instances of mixed complexity, due to either heterogeneous data collection or explicit curriculum strategies~\citep{zeng2025simplerl,parashar2025curriculum,chen2025self}, which can fundamentally affect optimization dynamics.
+Motivated by this observation, we study policy-gradient training under \emph{mixed-difficulty} distributions, which is close to how large-scale LLM RL is performed in production \cite{deepseekai2025deepseekr1}.
+Our central message is that large gaps in difficulty level lead to delayed, grokking-like handoffs, whereas smoother spectra enable a relay effect that transfers learning progress from easier to harder horizons.